 For the cheese filling

-- Make filling: Find instructions and video for filling here.
+- Find instructions and video for filling here.
 We're using plain beef filling without the optional ingredients.
 Notice that for this recipe we're halving the ingredients.
 Set aside.

 - Heat water to boiling point.
 Leave simmering over low heat.Mix cativía, salt, and ½ tablespoon of oil.
 Pour ¼ cup of boiling-hot water and mix with a spatula.
 If the dough looks too dry, add more boiling water by the tablespoon, mixing each time until you have a coherent dough, but slightly on the dry side.
 Make sure not to add too much water.

 - Knead the dough until it is elastic but neither too sticky, nor too crumbly.
 It should resemble regular flour dough.
 If at any point it is too dry, or not elastic enough, add very small quantities of water and knead (see notes).

 - Divide the dough into 8 balls of equal size.
 On a lightly oiled surface roll out the balls forming thin disks.
 You may need to grease the rolling pin too if sticks too much.Put a tablespoon of the beef (or a few dices of cheese) in the center, double over in a semi-circle, and seal the border pressing it with a fork.
 Cut into a semicircle using a small bowl.